malach-it/developers.boruta/docs/code-grant.md

 * **Specify a Redirection URI**: Choose a redirection URI where the user will be directed after authentication.
 This URI must be pre-registered in your client configuration to be recognized as valid.

-**Result**
+**Step result**

 Construct the authorization request by combining all the parameters into a single URL, following the specified format.
 This URL initiates the OAuth 2.0 authorization flow, leading the user through the authentication process and towards secure access control.

 The request format looks like this: